marchv/UIScreenExtension/README.md

 ## Installation and use

-The extension can be installed using [Cocoapods](https://cocoapods.org/) by adding below line to your `Podfile`:
+The extension can be installed using Swift Package Manager or [Cocoapods](https://cocoapods.org/) by adding below line to your `Podfile`:

     pod 'UIScreenExtension', :git => 'https://github.com/marchv/UIScreenExtension'